-For each executive, the reference salary level is determined on the basis of the weight of the organizational position held, on the basis of which a benchmarking comparison is carried out in relation to selected external markets.
+For each executive, the reference salary level is determined on the basis of the weight of the organisational position held, on the basis of which a benchmarking comparison is carried out in relation to selected external markets.
 The benchmarking, carried out by an external company, takes into consideration a total of 278 companies, 36% of which are Italian and 64% foreign.
-Of the companies, 15.9% have more than 5,000 employees.
+15.9% of the companies have more than 5,000 employees.